 Biography and history

-Permanent home of the Swedish Radio Symphony Orchestra since 1979 is Berwaldhallen, the Swedish Radio’s concert hall.
-In addition to the seated audience, the orchestra reaches millions of listeners on the radio and the web through Klassiska konserten i P2.
-Several concerts are also broadcast and streamed on Berwaldhallen Play and in Swedish Television, offering the audience more opportunities to come as close as possible to one of the world’s top orchestras.
+The Swedish Radio Symphony Orchestra’s permanent home has, since 1979, been Berwaldhallen, the Swedish Radio’s concert hall.
+In addition to the audience in the hall, the orchestra reaches many many listeners on Swedish Radio and on the web and through its partnership with the EBU.
+Several concerts are also broadcast and streamed on Berwaldhallen Play and with Swedish Television, offering the audience more opportunities to come as close as possible to one of the world’s top orchestras.
 “I have never had a concert where the orchestra haven’t played as if their lives depended on it!” says Daniel Harding.

-Recent highlights of the orchestra’s extensive discography are acclaimed recordings of Mahler’s fifth and ninth symphonies as well as Brahms’ Ein deutsches Requiem, the latter recorded with the Swedish Radio Choir and soloists Matthias Goerne and Christiane Karg, all with Daniel Harding conducting.
+Recent highlights of the orchestra’s extensive discography are acclaimed recordings of Berlioz Symphonie Fantastique, Mahler’s Fifth and Ninth Symphonies and Brahms’ Ein deutsches Requiem, the latter recorded with the Swedish Radio Choir and soloists Matthias Goerne and Christiane Karg, all with Daniel Harding conducting.

-The Swedish Radio Symphony Orchestra engages with new audience by giving concerts through the season with music from popular films and video games, featuring guest conductors like John Wilson and Charles Hazlewood, and regularly do ground-breaking crossover projects with prominent jazz, pop and rock artists, often led by Hans Ek.
+The Swedish Radio Symphony Orchestra engages with new audience by giving concerts through the season with music from popular films and video games, and regularly create ground-breaking projects with prominent jazz, pop and rock artists, often led by Hans Ek.
 The orchestra also leads a series of concerts for young people.